Experience

 Areas of interest

 The thing I enjoy most is gameplay programming.
-To me, that includes game logic, controls, cameras, AI, physics, animation: all the bits that define the 'fun' of the experience.
-Whether iterating quickly on prototypes with a designer (or by myself), or polishing and tweaking things until they shine - it's all brilliant.
+To me, that includes game logic, controls, cameras, AI, physics, animation: all the bits that combine to create the 'feel' of the experience.
+Whether iterating quickly on prototypes, or polishing and tweaking things until they shine - it's all brilliant.

 I'm also interested in the development process side of things: continuous integration, automated testing, project management, and so on.
 It's completely different to the creative job of gameplay programming, but there's a strange part of me that craves organisation too!